 Modern Spanish flamenco hair doesn’t have to be all about structure and rigidity.
 Go loose and wild with a vast tumble of curls.

 Ideal for: Naturally curly or wavy hair.
 Long or round faces that need framing.
 Or those who just love to leave their locks loose!

-How to Style: Scrunch dry your hair with strong-hold mousse, using a diffuser on the hairdryer.
+How to Style: Scrunch dry your hair with a strong-hold mousse using a diffuser on the hairdryer.
 Tease any frizzy bits using your curling iron and serum.
 Wear loose and accessorize with large hair flowers.

 Spanish Hairstyles for Weddings

 If you are attending a wedding in Spain or getting married and want your style to have its roots in Spanish tradition, then perhaps consider these two very different Spanish wedding hairstyles.